AI alignment project ideas

 By Adam Jones (Published on April 12, 2024)

-This is a list of projects for participants on our AI alignment course
+This is a list of project ideas in AI safety for participants on our AI alignment course.

 You are encouraged to identify a project yourself: the process of trying to do so will likely be good experience for thinking through and prioritising AI safety work.